 Everything is expensive in the mountains, from housing to groceries to gas.
 Life’s daily demands also demand a solid financial cushion.
 Dining out, new skis and boots, theater and music tickets, entertaining, dedication to your retirement goals, or travel during mud season can quickly draw down a retirement fund, if not managed prudently.

-Do you have reasonable spending goals, aligned with your resources, savings, and plans?·
+Do you have reasonable spending goals, aligned with your resources, savings, and insurance plans?
+Life insurance is essential when living in the mountains because there are many potential risks such as freezing temperatures and avalanches.

 Have you investigated your Social Security claiming strategies?